moderndatadesign/PyR4MDS/README.md

 ## Welcome

-Welcome to the official companion code repository for the O'Reilly "Python and R for the Modern Data Scientist" book.
+Welcome to the companion code repository for the O'Reilly book [Python and R for the Modern Data Scientist](https://learning.oreilly.com/library/view/python-and-r/9781492093398/).
+You can also access this repository as an [RStudio Cloud](https://rstudio.cloud/project/2534578) project (account required).

 ![](book_cover.png)